This General Practice is in partnership with Centric Health and wants to ensure the highest

 For complete Data Protection Risk assessment please see attached:

-Q Why is Centric Health offering this ?
+Q Why is this being offered to you ?

-As there is a current global pandemic with rapidly escalating numbers of cases in Ireland and Europe, a rapid response is required.
-Centric Health has identified the need for a solution to support the community management of patients with milder disease.
+A As there is a current global pandemic with rapidly escalating numbers of cases in Ireland and Europe, a rapid response is required.
+We have identified the need for a solution to support the community management of patients with milder disease.
 In particular, such a system needs to support safe self-management, limit unnecessary contact with health care professionals and hospital systems, and embed (and improve) automated triggers to identify early markers of deterioration and rapid notification to clinicians.

-A cloud based Remote Patient Monitoring (RPM) software solution allows remote diagnosis, assessment and monitoring of patients with COVID-19 or suspected COVID-19 or at-risk of COVID-19 infection, supported by a virtual clinic of GPs delivering teleconsultations to patients.
+A cloud based Remote Patient Monitoring software solution allows remote diagnosis, assessment and monitoring of patients with COVID-19 or suspected COVID-19 or at-risk of COVID-19 infection, supported by a nurse team delivering support and advice to patients.

-Patients access the software via an application form on each of our practice websites on www.centricgp.ie Patients are subsequently evaluated based on their symptoms to determine if they are eligible to use the remote monitoring service.
-The doctor invites eligible patients to download the app.
+Patients access the software via an application form on each of our practice websites on www.centricgp.ie or through www.coronavirusprogramme.ie.
+Our Nurse team invites eligible patients to download the app.
 Once downloaded, patients will enter their symptoms on a daily basis.

-That information is immediately available for review on the clinician end of the software.
-Alerts are automatically triggered if outside of a clinically acceptable range.
-In such a case, clinical intervention is warranted and the case is passed to your Centric Health GP.
-Should a patient deteriorate, warranting review at a healthcare facility, a referral document is prepared.
+That information is immediately available for review by the clinical team Alerts are automatically triggered if outside of a clinically acceptable range.
+In such a case, clinical intervention will be provided with clear instructions to contact your own GP.